The Setting Sun

 The loudest voice says “We gotta finish this game.

-Invisible man playing second, he grabs anything
+Invisible man playing second, he'll get anything

 six feet 'round the base.
 I make the call, OK?"

-Onto the field trots an invisible
+Onto the field trots an invisible man who

-sprinting for second ahead of the pitch.
+and sprints for second ahead of the pitch.

-There's a crack of the bat, then a thunk
+There's a crack of the bat, then a thunk,

-and someone races to the nearest house.
+and one of us runs to the nearest house.

-The ambulance comes quick
+An ambulance comes quick but

-but too late to save Mike.
+not quick enough to save Mike.

 Eight walk along leafy streets,